Close × HLA will be down on Wednesday November 11th from 6:00am to 8:00am EDT for maintenance.

 Note that many of these products are very large (e.g., the COSMOS images are nearly 2 GB), so downloads may be slow.
 We have made some improvements to the performance of the interactive display to make it more useful for these images, particularly when the image is zoomed out so that the entire field is visible.
 To reduce download times, we recommend using the interactive display to assess data quality and using image cutouts where appropriate to avoid downloading the entire image if a small portion of it will suffice.

-Also, note that the criteria by which these products were produced vary, so contributed products do not have the standardization that HLA produced products have (i.e., north may not be up, columns missing, missing headers, astrometry may or may not be improved, etc.)
+Also, note that the criteria by which these products were produced vary, so contributed products do not have the standardization that HLA produced products have (i.e., north may not be up, columns may be missing in the inventory, headers may be incomplete, astrometry may or may not be improved, etc.)

 Project Name PI Instruments 1 Reference Position Number of Products